elvanderb/TCP-32764/README.md

+**I WILL NOT MANUALLY UPDATE THIS REPOSITORY ANYMORE**

-If you want to report vulnerable or non vulnerable routers, please **USE THE POC** and paste the result in your issue.
+If you want to add a router in the list, please make a pull-request, also remember to **USE THE POC** and paste the result in your pull-request.
 Telnet clients and other solutions may not be relevant (some false negative / positive reported).

 Some random code/data about the backdoor I found in my Linksys WAG200G (TCP/32764).
-If you don't understand something or want some details, feel free to fill an issue.

 The backdoor may be present in other hardware, I'll update this readme accordingly :)